prominence-eosc/docs/storage.md

 ---

 ## Cloud storage
+There are currently several options to access data in PROMINENCE, and more are under development.

 ## POSIX-like access to data
 It is possible for jobs to access data in a POSIX-like way, i.e. like a filesystem.
 Users can specify the mountpoint to be used inside the container.